DeepanwitaR/VirtualAssistant/README.md

 The best approach to tackle these is containerizing the application and deploying it as a part of a container ecosystem with an orchestrator.

 Imagine you could run almost any application in the world regardless of how different they are (from each other or the host system's OS), on your PC or server.
 Not only that! you could create a functioning application with them interacting with each other as well and the process takes up fewer resources on the host.
 That is what containers are!
 They are essentially any application packaged into lightweight containers (thus the name).
 Container providers are those involved in developing and maintaining this technology and their products.
-You can download their software program which is a platform on which containers are designed to run and which is designed to sit over your computer well.
+You can download their software program which is a platform on which containers are designed to run and which is designed to sit over your computer well and then proceed to run them.

 We have chosen [Docker](https://www.docker.com/) as our container provider, as they have a wide adoption and are free of charge.